saf-dmitry/taskpaper-mode/README.md

     (global-set-key (kbd "C-c a") 'taskpaper-agenda-search)
     (global-set-key (kbd "C-c s") 'taskpaper-agenda-select)

-Two user options control how the agenda buffer is displayed and whether the window configuration is restored when the agenda exits: `taskpaper-agenda-window-setup` and `taskpaper-agenda-restore-windows-after-quit`.
+Two custom options control how the agenda buffer is displayed and whether the window configuration is restored when the agenda exits: `taskpaper-agenda-window-setup` and `taskpaper-agenda-restore-windows-after-quit`.
 For details see the documentation strings of these custom variables.

 ### Sorting Agenda Items